intel-lab-lkp/linux/Documentation/networking/switchdev.rst

 monitoring NETDEV_CHANGEUPPER notifications.
 For example, a port moved into a bond will see its upper master change.
 If that bond is moved into a bridge, the bond's upper master will change.
 And so on.
-The driver will track such movements to know what position a port is in in the overall topology by registering for netdevice events and acting on NETDEV_CHANGEUPPER.
+The driver will track such movements to know what position a port is in the overall topology by registering for netdevice events and acting on NETDEV_CHANGEUPPER.

 L2 Forwarding Offload